virtusize/virtusize.github.io/ja/_sources/integration-guide/product-types.txt

 -  tShirt
 -  pants

-.. note:: Note the camelCase formatting of "tShirt".
+.. note:: The formatting of "tShirt" is camelCase.

 The latest list of available product types can be queried by the following GET request: